 Now it’s time to pick your encryption scheme.
 You really can’t go wrong here.
 Yes there are a lot of choices, but all of them are extremely solid encrypt schemes and, for practical purposes, interchangeble.
 In 2008, for example, the FBI spent over a year trying to decrypt the AES encrypted hard drives of a Brazilian banker involved in a financial scam.
 Even if your data-protection-paranoia extends up the level of acronym agencies with deep pockets and skilled forensics teams, you can rest easy knowing your data is secure.

 In the next step, you’ll select the volume size.
 You can set it in KB, MB, or GB increments.
 We created a 5GB test volume for this example.

 Next stop, password generation.
 There is one important thing to keep in mind here: Short passwords are a bad idea.
 You should create a password at least 20 characters long.
 However you can create a strong and memorable password, we suggest you do it.
 A great technique is to use a passphrase instead of a simple password.
 Here’s an example: In2NDGradeMrsAmerman$aidIWasAGypsy.
 That’s better than password123 any day.

 Before you create the actual volume, the creation Wizard will ask if you intend to store large files.
-If you intend to store files larger than 4GB within the volume, tell it so—it will tweak the file system to better suite your needs.
+If you intend to store files larger than 4GB within the volume, tell it so—it will tweak the file system to better suit your needs.